Environmental Studies Faculty

 Forestry, Soils, Geology, Geography, Environmental Science

-Bridget Tracy has a split position, teaching earth science as well and environmental studies courses.
-She started on the faculty at Feather River College in 2012, after finishing her graduate degree, working with the Tahoe Environmental Research Center at UC Davis.
+Bridget Tracy has a split position, teaching Earth Science and Environmental Studies courses.
+She started on the faculty at Feather River College in 2012, after finishing her graduate degree working with the Tahoe Environmental Research Center at UC Davis.
 Bridget worked for many years teaching summer courses for UC Berkeley about Sierra Nevada ecology and forest management in Plumas County before she joined the faculty at FRC.
-She has also worked for the National Park Service, the Marin Municipal Water District, and various research labs at UC Berkeley and UC Davis.
-These days you can find her exploring an learning outside with her family, including her two young kids and her dog.
+These days you can find her exploring and learning outside with her family, including her two young kids and her dog.

 Dana Flett